Stormwater Management

 • policy development

-• technical guidance on monitoring, watershed, and new development programs
+• technical guidance on low impact development, green stormwater infrastructure, and trash management programs

-• serving as a Board member of the Bay Area Stormwater Management Agencies Association (BASMAA) and a Board member of the California Stormwater Quality Association (CASQA)
+• representing SCVURPPP as a Board member of the Bay Area Stormwater Management Agencies Association (BASMAA) and a Board member of the California Stormwater Quality Association (CASQA)

-EOA staff prepares the Program’s annual work plans and annual reports.
-We also develop and help implement pollutant-specific work plans required by the Program’s permit.
-EOA has helped the Program develop two new performance standards (for pesticide management and rural public works activities) and revise five existing standards.
+EOA staff prepares SCVURPPP’s annual work plans and annual reports.
+We also develop and help implement pollutant-specific work plans required by SCVURPPP’s NPDES permit on behalf of its Co-permittees.
+EOA helped SCVURPPP develop two new performance standards (for pesticide management and rural public works activities) and revise five existing standards as part of development of the URMP.
 EOA also prepared and submitted two permit application packages for re-issuance of SCVURPPP’s NPDES permit, one in 1999 and one in 2005.
 EOA staff conducts two to four training workshops per year and produces numerous guidance documents to help Co-permittees comply with permit requirements.
-For example, EOA staff recently completed a handbook for implementing stormwater requirements for new and redevelopment, and developed a hydromodification management plan with performance criteria and guidance on flow controls to reduce erosion in streams.
+For example, EOA staff developed and recently updated a handbook for implementing stormwater requirements for new and redevelopment, and developed a hydromodification management plan with performance criteria and guidance on flow controls to reduce erosion in streams.
+Staff also manages countywide public information and outreach efforts, including an ongoing media campaign called “Watershed Watch”, and implements the annual monitoring work plan. ance criteria and guidance on flow controls to reduce erosion in streams.
 Staff also manages countywide public information and outreach efforts, including an ongoing media campaign called “Watershed Watch”, and implements the annual monitoring work plan.

 smcwppp-logo-web